A Request for Backup Codes Is Always a Request for Backup Codes

 Read Article →The Last Ten Percent of a Game Is the First Ten Percent of Your Reputation

 The core loop works.
 The mechanics are alive.
 Now the surface has to tell the truth.
-These are the prompts I use to get a game from almost-there to release-ready without redesigning it into something safe and forgettable.
+These are the prompts that get a game from almost-there to release-ready without redesigning it into something safe and forgettable.

 Read Article →The Last Ten Percent of Shipping a Game